neerajkumar1909/Node.js/README.md

 Step 3 : open terminal in VS-Code and write "node fileName.js" to get the output.

 # Note :
-Please uncomment the lines of code which you want to check the output
+Please uncomment the lines of code whose output you want to check